leahsteinberg/co/README.md

  - talked about Collaborative Text Editing, mentioned a **Conflict-free Replicated Data Type** ( CRDT ) used in an algorithm called WoOT

- - WoOt == Without Operational Transform
+ - WoOt **==** Without Operational Transform

- Operational Transform is what google docs uses.
+ Operational Transform is what Google Docs uses.
 You get an operation and you transform it so that it fits with the state of your document.

  	Supposedly this is very annoying.